 By default, the picraft renderer assumes that the material names are Minecraft block types (see Block.NAMES).
-However, this is frequently not the case in which case you will need to "map" the material names to block types yourself.
+However, this is frequently not the case, requiring you to "map" the material names to block types yourself.
 A materials map can be as simple as a dict mapping material names to Block instances.
 For example: